dg-foundation/foundation-exercise/README.md

     ```
 	This will run the application to fetch the latest data.

 4. Next you can build and deploy the `mbta-service` app.
-From your command line, execute the following commands - ( project-dir is the root directory of this project )
+From your command line, execute the following commands -
      ```
     $ cd <project-dir>/mbta-service